 Many of us feel symptoms of anxiety from time to time.
-For most people, these moments of nervousness don’t come along very often.
-For others, anxiety, and all its uncomfortable symptoms is a daily occurrence.
+For some people, though, anxiety and all of its uncomfortable symptoms are a daily occurrence.
 Ongoing anxiety can affect your ability to function at home, school, and work.

 - acute alcohol withdrawal